ablogo/AuthFastApi/README.md

 ```bash
 docker run -p 8000:80 --env-file .env auth-service:latest
 ```

-> [!IMPORTANT]
-> It is necessary to complete the configuration file(.env), and create the PEM files and place them in the root folder

 > [!NOTE]
 > Since the project is used for learning, it does not strictly follow the concept of microservices, where each microservice should have its own realm of responsability